-Alan Martin is a partner and co-chair of the Finance and Bankruptcy Practice Group and specializes in commercial finance law, corporate restructuring, asset acquisition and disposition, bankruptcy, workouts, enforcement of creditors rights and remedies, and related commercial litigation.
+Alan Martin is a partner and Co-Practice Group Leader of the Finance and Bankruptcy Practice Group and specializes in commercial finance law, corporate restructuring, asset acquisition and disposition, bankruptcy, workouts, enforcement of creditors rights and remedies, and related commercial litigation.

 Areas of Practice

 Mr. Martin's expertise includes extensive work in bankruptcy and state courts, as well as structured finance documentation in domestic and international matters.
 He also represents special servicers, creditors committees, secured and unsecured creditors, trustees, landlords, federal receivers, equipment lessors and debtors, along with various parties in municipal restructurings.
 Mr. Martin's experience includes knowledge of the commercial real estate, healthcare, food and beverage, retail, manufacturing, hospitality, and recreation industries.

 •Best Lawyers, Orange County Litigation - Bankruptcy Lawyer of the Year, 2014-2015

 •Best Lawyers in America, Bankruptcy and Creditor-Debtor Rights Law, 2007-2015